Photo: Nick Riobinson

-These extraordinary photographs of Ollie wearing a bee costume was kindly contributed by Bob Beecher [no pun intended!]:
+These extraordinary photographs of Ollie wearing a bee costume were taken by Nick Robinson and kindly contributed by Bob Beecher [no pun intended!]:

 Bob reports that the photos were taken at the Pattos 'Final Farewell Performance' at The Black Swan, Sheffield on 25 May 1975.
 [The reverse is inscribed 'FFP' and dated accordingly.]

 The odd thing is that the black Fender Stratocaster [played against the microphone stand, like you do] doesn't fit.
 It seems more like the one he used with Kevin Ayers and The Soporifics in 1974.